Yellow badge

 The yellow badge, also known as the yellow patch, the Jewish badge, or the yellow star (Judenstern, lit.
 'Jew's star'), was an accessory that Jews were required to wear in certain non-Jewish societies throughout history.
 A Jew's ethno-religious identity, which would be denoted by the badge, would help to mark them as an outsider.
-Legislation that mandated Jewish subjects to wear such items has been documented in some Middle Eastern caliphates and in some European kingdoms during the medieval period and the early modern period.
+Legislation that mandated Jewish subjects wear such items has been documented in some Middle Eastern caliphates and in some European kingdoms during the medieval period and the early modern period.
 The most recent usage of yellow badges was during World War II, when Jews living in Nazi Germany and German-occupied Europe were ordered to wear a yellow Star of David to keep their Jewish identity disclosed to the public in the years leading up to the Holocaust.

 History

 Muslim world

 The practice of wearing special clothing or markings to distinguish Jews and other non-Muslims (dhimmis) in Muslim-dominated countries seems to have been introduced in the Umayyad Caliphate by Caliph Umar II in the early 8th century.
-In the 9th century, Islamic authorities began to harden their attitude on ghiyār (غيار, differentiating non-Muslims from Muslims.
+In the 9th century, Islamic authorities began to harden their attitude on ghiyār (غيار), differentiating non-Muslims from Muslims.
 The Abbasid caliph al-Mutawakkil issued a decree in 850 that ordered Jews and Christians to wear the zunnar (زنار), honey-coloured outer garments and badge-like patches on their clothing and their servants' clothing.
-This began the long tradition of differentiation by colour, though the colour and badges would change over time and place.
+This began the long tradition of differentiation by colour, though the colour and badges would change with time and place.

 The clothing was also enforced outside of the Islamic heartlands.
-In Aghlabid Northern Africa and Sicily dhimmis were required to wear a patch (رقعة, ruq'a) of white fabric on the shoulder of their outer garment, with the patch for Jews being in the image of an ape and for Christians - in the image of a pig.
+In Aghlabid Northern Africa and Sicily dhimmis were required to wear a patch (رقعة, ruq'a) of white fabric on the shoulder of their outer garment, with the patch for Jews being in the image of an ape and for Christians in the image of a pig.
 It is not clear how long this humiliating decree remained in force, but it is clear that in the Maghrebi case, the purpose of the patch was not merely ghiyār 'differentiation' but also dhull (ذل, 'humiliation'), in keeping with the qoranic injunction (Sura 9:29) that non-Muslims should be humbled.
 A genizah document from 1121 gives the following description of decrees issued in Baghdad: